 Be sure to check out our full Vegan Fast Food Guide where you can see the best vegan options at all the major chains in the U.S.

 Have you found any other options to be veganizable?
 Did you find something amazing that we missed?
-Let us know by tagging #worldofvegan and sharing your favorite vegan-at-Taco-Bell creations with all of us!
+Share your finds in the comments belo.

-This vegan at Taco Bell article is not sponsored and we are in no way affiliated with Taco Bell.
-At the time of this article, the foods mentioned above are vegan.
-Since restaurants constantly update their menus and add or take away items, please keep this in mind when ordering your food.
+World of Vegan is not affiliated with Taco Bell.
+At the time of this article, the foods mentioned above are vegan, to the best of our knowledge.
+Restaurants frequently update their menus, so please keep this in mind when ordering your food.
 There may be new items that are vegan at Taco Bell and not listed or items listed here as vegan, which are no longer vegan.
 Take care to double-check.